Latest info and advice for shippers on the Red Sea disruption

 Reports from market analyst Xeneta suggest that in January, short term rates were as much as 350% higher than Q4 2023 on badly impacted trade lanes.

 This extra time for journeys initially knocked shipping schedules out of sync.
 Vessels weren't where they need to be at the right time, which threatened to cause further capacity crunches and bottlenecks at ports.
-However, so far European ports have been coping well with unscheduled vessel arrivals.
-Yard utilisation levels were reportedly up to 85-90% at Northern European ports in February, from 50-55% late last year.

 Rate increases on other lanes, not directly impacted by the diversion are being felt, as additional capacity is added to the Asia - Europe lane and there are shortages of other equipment.